exercism/javascript/concepts/objects/about.md

 ## Adding or Changing a Value

 You can add or change a value using the assignment operator `=`.
-Again, there is dot and bracket notation available.
+Again, there are dot and bracket notations available.

 ```javascript
 const obj = { greeting: 'hello world' };